-By making a will you can ensure peace of mind and the security that your loved ones’ interests will be protected at a time of emotional distress.
+By making a will and having an estate plan you can ensure peace of mind and the security that your loved ones’ interests will be protected at a time of emotional distress.

 What does making a will involve?

 A will outlines how you want to distribute your assets when you pass away.
 A will only deals with assets that are held in your own name and not assets that are held in superannuation, companies and family trusts.
 However, a well-considered Will and Estate Plan will incorporate assets in your own name, superannuation, companies and family trusts.